Mark DeSaulnier: Abortion

-DeSaulnier has a F rating from the anti-abortion Susan B. Anthony List for his abortion-related voting record.
-He opposed the overturning of Roe v.
+DeSaulnier has an "F" grade from the anti-abortion Susan B. Anthony List for his abortion-related voting record.
+He opposed the 2022 overturning of Roe v.
 Wade, calling it "an assault on the freedom of all women and an attack on equality."

-Syria
+Fiscal Responsibility Act of 2023

+DeSaulnier was among the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

+Foreign policy

 In 2023, DeSaulnier was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+DeSaulnier voted in favor of a resolution supporting Israel following the October 7 attacks.
+However, DeSaulnier voted against providing aid to Israel in 2024.
+In addition, he voted in favor of providing aid to Taiwan and Ukraine on the same day.

 Electoral history

 Personal life

 A member of the Concord Chamber of Commerce and the Contra Costa Council, DeSaulnier lives in Concord, California, where he raised his two sons.
 He is an avid runner and has completed 23 marathons.

 In May 2016, DeSaulnier announced that he had been diagnosed with chronic lymphocytic leukemia in 2015 and had undergone chemotherapy.
 While the cancer was described as incurable, DeSaulnier said he would still seek reelection.

 On March 13, 2020, DeSaulnier was hospitalized in Washington, D.C., for a rib fracture sustained during a run, as well as for pneumonia.
 On March 21, it was announced that his health had declined, and he was reported as being in critical condition.
 He steadily recovered, and was released from the hospital on May 4.